mirajkhandaker/covid-vaccine-registration/README.md

 ## Changes need to be make for sending SMS ##

-- Need to be configure SMS vendor credentials like secret key, app key what ever credentials provide by the vendor.
+- Configure the SMS vendor credentials like secret key and app key as provided by the vendor.
-- Then need to implement a function for sending SMS inside `VaccinationScheduleNotification` for example `
+- implement a function for sending SMS inside the `VaccinationScheduleNotification` class.
+For example:
     ```
   public function toSms($notifiable){
-       implement the function
+       //implement the function
   }
   ```
-- Call this function from inside `toMail`
+- Call this function from inside the `toMail` method:
     ```
     public function toMail($notifiable){
-        $this->toSms($notifiable);n
+        $this->toSms($notifiable);
+        //Existing email notification logic
   }
   ```